jgoralcz/MGDB/README.md

 While some attributes have a UNIQUE constraint, these already create indexes.
 However, in this deliverable, you can see that an index was added to nearly every table where a name attribute is applicable.
 Examples include (but not limited to): `CREATE INDEX idx_company_name ON Companies(name);`, `CREATE INDEX idx_english_name ON Games(english_name);` and more.

+3) Thirdly, we added prepared statements in a properties file to (1) add separation of concerns (why would we hardcode a string without it being a file??) and (2) now the database can execute partially compiled/cached statements.

-3) Denormalization on workers.
+4) Denormalization on workers.
 Whether they are developers, directors, composers, etc, they are now boolean expressions in Companies_Worker.
 However, this can either leave some of the data as useless and some of it redudant.
 Updating could potentially be awful as a result.

 Before:
 ```$xslt